jordansissel/fpm/README.md

 ##Problems running bundle install?

-If you are installing on Mac OS 10.9 (Mavericks) you will need to make sure that you have the standalone command line tools seperate from Xcode:
+If you are installing on Mac OS 10.9 (Mavericks) you will need to make sure that you have the standalone command line tools separate from Xcode:

     $ xcode-select --install